 5. The Evolution of our Sleep Habits

 We sleep less and less because of stress, screens, mental and physical illness, poor nutrition, insomnia, anxiety, drugs, parties, shift-work, alcohol… there is so much that stops us from getting enough quality sleep in the modern-day world.

 Now isn’t the only moment in our human history where our sleeping habits have been a bit questionable.

 The Renaissance period, known for its art and societal advances, experienced a bit of a sleep revolution for a brief moment in our human history.

 As we entered into the Industrial Revolution, long working days and regimented factory schedules meant that people could no longer have a waking period throughout the night.

 It’s safe to say that when it comes to our sleep, societal habits definitely impact our overall sleep quantity and quality.
-It’s worth keeping this in mind when evaluating your own sleep routine…

 6. Building a Sleep Routine can help us sleep more!